tzero86/tzero86-bits/content/posts/overflow_prep.md

 # Buffer Overflow prep - THM Room

 This is another writeup, this time for 'Buffer Overflow Prep' TryhackMe's room.
 This is a pretty raw writeup detailing all my process to root this room, flaws and all.
-This room is quite long besides I have to learn almost everything about buffer overflows.
-So this is gonna be a really **long** post.
+This room is quite long besides I have to learn almost everything about buffer overflows so I expect to take a couple of days on this one.
+This is gonna be a really **long** post.
 You have been warned :)

 PS: I'm gonna be adding some audio tracks along the sections of this writeup so I don't fall asleep while I write this up and go through this room.
 You are welcome to listen to them.